Analysis

 Who Actually Owns the Assets?

 The documentation deliberately obscures this.
-The Foundation "holds intellectual property," the DAO is "non-profit" (no member distributions), and RWA Robotics LTD's ownership structure is undisclosed.
+The Foundation "holds intellectual property," the DAO is structured as non-profit with no member distributions, and RWA Robotics LTD's ownership structure is undisclosed.

 What's clear: DEUS holders vote on suggestions about assets they don't own, managed by entities that owe them no fiduciary duty, under a non-profit structure that explicitly prohibits member distributions.